bso2001/home-express/README.md

-The previous incarnation of bertolsson.com -- it used Node/Express.
+The Express version bertolsson.com has returned!